emmamarkle/Programming-Language-Paradigms/README.md

 # Programming-Language-Paradigms

-Collection of programs I created in my Programming Language Paradigms class in Haskell, Prolog, and Eclipse.
+Collection of programs I created in my Programming Language Paradigms class in Haskell, Prolog, Ruby, and Eclipse.